John Sous

 About

-Since July 2023, I am an Assistant Professor at the University of California San Diego (UCSD).
+Since July 2024, I am an Assistant Professor in the Department of Applied Physics and the Energy Sciences Institute (ESI) at Yale University.
+Besides Applied Physics and ESI, I am also affiliated with Yale’s Institute for Foundations of Data Science (FDS).
+From July 2023 to June 2024, I was an Assistant Professor at the University of California San Diego (UCSD).
 Before that I was a Gordon & Betty Moore Postdoctoral Fellow at Stanford University, before which I was a Materials Research Science and Engineering Center (MRSEC) Postdoctoral Fellow at Columbia University.
 I obtained a Ph.D. in Physics from the University of British Columbia (UBC) in 2019.

-My research focuses on the study of materials in which quantum correlations act to stabilize novel electronic states of matter with functionalities that can be useful in applied research, such as energy applications.
-My research aims to gain a general, unifying understanding of interactions in these many-body systems.
-I progress in this effort by studying model systems that capture experiment in some instances, or by identifying universal features common amongst many experimental realizations in others.
-I am particularly interested in correlated quantum materials, ultracold atoms and molecules, and dynamics of non-linearly and optically driven systems.
-My research relies on a carefully tailored combination of analytical and numerical techniques.
+My research focus lies in the fields of condensed matter, materials physics and artificial intelligence (AI).
+One way to view these seemingly disparate areas is through the lens of study of systems with large number of degrees of freedom in which correlations act to stabilize novel behavior, with functionalities which can be utilized in future-generation technologies, such as energy materials and energy-efficient learning systems.
+The goal of this research is to gain a general, unifying understanding of interacting statistical systems.
+I progress in this effort by studying model systems that capture experiment in some instances, or by identifying universal features common amongst many experiments in others.
+I am particularly interested in correlated quantum matter (quantum materials and ultracold matter) and dynamical non-linear systems (optically driven quantum systems and models of neural learning).
+My approach to researching these systems relies on a carefully tailored combination of numerical and analytical techniques.

-When not working, I contemplate how science can positively affect society.
-Otherwise, I enjoy running, biking and absorbing culture.
+When not working, I enjoy running, sometimes biking and absorbing culture.

 Education